SocietyForArtisticResearch/rc-pandoc-help/04-C-html-import.md

 ### Updating

-It is not possible to update single files within the expostion, to update you have to replace your old version with a new zip.
+Currently, there is no way to update single files within your HTML folder.
+When something is changes, you will have to upload the whole exposition again.